 1. KonkaniKonkani is the official language of Goa and is spoken on the south coast of the country.
 It is also the mother-tongue of all Goans.
 According to research, 57% of Goans speak Konkani.
 If interacting with the locals is your thing, learning the language would definitely be an added bonus.
 You never know if talking in the local language might get you a good bargain in local shops, and cab drivers and get the hands-on information you might be unaware of.
 Or if you don't have the time to learn the whole language try mugging up a few phrases which might come in handy.
 Just so you know, "maka Goemcho mog asa" translates to "I love Goa."

 2. MarathiIf not official, Marathi is still a major spoken language in Goa.
-The language has a special statute in Goa and about 235 Goans speak this language.
 It sounds very similar to Konkani as both these languages belong to the Indo-Aryan group.
 Interestingly, there have been clashes between Marathi and Konkani.
 Supporters of Marathi consider Konkani to be one of its dialects, and the state of Goa to be a part of Maharashtra.
 After independence, Konkani speakers had to fight their way for recognition of their language.
 This resulted in a struggle, leading to chaos, even clashes, and deaths.
 Finally, Konkani won the place as the official language.
 Intense, right?

-4. EnglishThough people don't speak English in village areas, English is popular amongst tourists and people in the urban localities.
+4. EnglishThough people don't speak English in village areas, English is a popular language in Goa amongst tourists and people in the urban localities.
 Goa attracts a plethora of visitors from abroad who are only fluent in English.
 It is surprising to know that even the locals have tried their hand on English to help them run their business (tourism) effectively.

 5. PortuguesePortuguese used to be the official language in Goa during the colonial.
 In fact, it was made compulsory to learn the language amongst the locals.
 Every effort was made to promote only Portuguese.
 Thanks for the love of the country and immense patriotism within, both Konkani and Marathi survived as parents secretly taught these languages to their children at home.
 Once the colonists left, Portuguese was no more used.